AhmdLx/Cyclistic_Bike_Share_Analysis/README.md

 A comprehensive summary of the project's findings and insights.

 ## Key Insights
-### Customer Usage Patterns: Identification of popular starting and ending stations, trip duration analysis, and seasonal trends.
+### Customer Usage Patterns:
+Identification of popular starting and ending stations, trip duration analysis, and seasonal trends.
-Impact of Weather: Evaluation of how temperature, precipitation, and wind speed affect bike usage.
+### Impact of Weather:
+Evaluation of how temperature, precipitation, and wind speed affect bike usage.
-Subscriber vs. Non-Subscriber Usage: Comparison of usage patterns between different user groups.
+### Subscriber vs. Non-Subscriber Usage:
+Comparison of usage patterns between different user groups.
-Congestion and Demand: Insights into station congestion and recommendations for new station placements.
+### Congestion and Demand:
+Insights into station congestion and recommendations for new station placements.

-Tools and Technologies
+## Tools and Technologies
+### Google BigQuery:
-Google BigQuery: For querying and analyzing large datasets.
+For querying and analyzing large datasets.
+### Tableau Public:
-Tableau Public: For creating interactive visualizations and dashboards.
+For creating interactive visualizations and dashboards.
-Power BI: For additional data analysis and visualization.
+### MS PowerPoint:
+For a brief overview of the most relevant information.

 How to Use This Repository
 Clone the Repository: Download the repository to your local machine.
 Google BigQuery: Access and query the datasets provided.
-Tableau and Power BI Files: Open the files to explore and interact with the visualizations.
+Tableau: Open the link to explore and interact with the visualizations.